Shih Tzu Breed Guide

 - Hip Dysplasia: A degenerative joint disease, hip dysplasia, is an abnormality in the hip joint that can cause the hip to slip out of place.
 Often times, the dogs are born with healthy hips but due to genetic factors the soft tissue grows abnormally and can cause the bones to move apart instead of staying together.
 Physical symptoms will be visible and can occur during the puppy stage as well as later in life.
 Treatment can be anything from weight management to surgery.
 Every dog is different so you’ll want to work with a vet to determine the proper treatment needed.

-- Stenotic Nares: A serious issue in the Shih Tzu’s nose, this occurs when the dog’s nostrils are extremely narrow which places increased stress on their respiratory system.
-Easy to spot, your Shih Tzu will show obvious signs of difficulty breathing.
+- Stenotic Nares: A serious Shih Tzu health problem affecting the inside of their nose, this occurs when the dog’s nostrils are extremely narrow which places increased stress on their respiratory system.
+Easy to spot, your Shih Tzu will show obvious signs of difficulty problems.
 While this can be a temporary issue as your Shih Tzu is teething if it does not resolve itself you will want to look into surgery to make sure that they have a long and healthy life.

-- Tear Stains: Although it is typically a cosmetic problem, tear stains are a result of your dog’s eyes being irritated by hair or debris.
+- Tear Stains: Although it is typically only a cosmetic problem, tear stains are a common eye problem that’s caused by irritation or allergies from hair or debris.

 National Breed Websites: American Shih Tzu, Inc.